 - Appetite problems

-For all these reasons, depression during pregnancy has a proven link to all kinds of problems, most notably premature birth, and low birth weight.
-Pregnant women who suffer from depression have an increased risk of developing pregnancy-induced hypertension or pre-eclampsia, a condition which is dangerous to both mother and child.
+Depression during pregnancy has been linked to premature birth and low birth weight.
+Pregnant women who experience depression also have an increased risk of developing pregnancy-induced hypertension, or pre-eclampsia, a condition that can be dangerous for both mother and child.

 Treating Depression Without Medication

 In 2010, the Stanford School of Medicine found that acupuncture was a highly effective way to treat depression during pregnancy.
-It releases endorphins which function as natural painkillers and calm the stress response.
+In the study, researchers recruited 150 pregnant women whose symptoms met the criteria for depressive disorder.
+Those who received eight weeks of acupuncture therapy reported that they experienced a significant reduction of depression symptoms.
+Acupuncture releases endorphins that function as natural painkillers and calm the stress response.

 The Benefits And Risks Of Antidepressants During Pregnancy

 Any medication that you take during pregnancy will cross the placenta to reach your unborn baby.
-Also, we still don't know for sure that antidepressants are safe to take during pregnancy.
+The Mayo Clinic states the following regarding the risks of antidepressants during pregnancy:

 If You Become Pregnant While Taking Antidepressants